Hasan Mashhud Chowdhury: Bangladesh Army

-Chowdhury served United Nations peacekeeping during the Gulf War in 1991 where he commanded the first Bangladesh Battalion as part of the Coalition.
-Chowdhury's unit were stationed for nine months in different places across Saudi Arabia.
+Chowdhury served in United Nations peacekeeping during the Gulf War in 1991, where he commanded the first Bangladesh Battalion as part of the Coalition.
+Chowdhury's unit was stationed for nine months in different places across Saudi Arabia.
 He described his experience as "tough but professionally pleasing."
-After the war Chowdhury served with United Nations Iraq–Kuwait Observation Mission till June 1991.
+After the war, Chowdhury served with the United Nations Iraq–Kuwait Observation Mission till June 1991.

-As Chief of Army Staff
+As chief of army staff

-On 16 June 2002, he was promoted to lieutenant general and appointed chief of army staff succeeding lieutenant general M. Harun-Ar-Rashid.
+On 16 June 2002, he was promoted to lieutenant general and appointed chief of army staff, succeeding Lieutenant General M. Harun-Ar-Rashid.
 Chowdhury improved the residential areas and the living conditions of military personnel across the country.
 He was also instrumental in establishing the Baridhara DOHS and ameliorating the Mirpur DOHS.
-Chowdhury was succeeded by lieutenant general Moeen U Ahmed as chief of army staff on June 2005 and went to leave per retirement.
+Chowdhury was succeeded by Lieutenant General Moeen U Ahmed as chief of army staff in June 2005 and went on leave per retirement.